Play with the Changes (Rochelle Jordan album): Background and composition

-Additionally, she also named Amerie, Aaliyah, Whitney Houston, Mariah Carey, Latrelle, Natasha Ramos, and Vanessa Marquez as influences for her vocal performances on the album, as well as Solange and The Weeknd for their experimentation within the R&B genre.
+Amerie, Aaliyah, Whitney Houston, Mariah Carey, Latrelle, Natasha Ramos, and Vanessa Marquez were influences for Jordan's vocal performances on the album.
+Additionally, she has named Solange and The Weeknd as inspirations for their experimentation within the R&B genre.

-Jordan's lyricism draws from her personal experiences and anxieties that arose during her hiatus, touching on themes of depression, longing, racism and police brutality.
+The album's lyricism draws from Jordan's personal experiences and anxieties that arose during her hiatus, touching on themes of depression, longing, racism and police brutality.
 Katherine St. Asaph of Pitchfork described the album as being steeped in "a near-claustrophobic melancholy."
-Production was primarily handled by her longtime collaborator KLSH, who also produced her debut, and electronic musician Travis Stewart, better known as Machinedrum.
-Additional producers include Jimmy Edgar and music duo Sepalcure, of which Stewart is one half.
+Production was primarily handled by her longtime collaborator KLSH, who also produced her debut, while the mixing and Co Production was handled by electronic musician Travis Stewart, better known as Machinedrum.
+Additional producers include Jimmy Edgar, Alix Perez and music duo Sepalcure.